amandamartinsco/cronicas-de-terragaia/README.md

 # About the project

-Game produced for Definitely Not Another Game Jam's June/2020 Edition
+Game produced on Godot Engine for Definitely Not Another Game Jam's June/2020 Edition.

 ## Getting Started